- BBachelors Available

 Study Abroad with RAAM

 The RAAM program offers a spring study abroad opportunity for all BGSU undergraduate majors who want to analyze global, real-world business challenges and opportunities of resort and attraction venues.
-Students can immerse themselves in cultural experiences throughout England (Birmingham and London) and France (Paris).
+Students can immerse themselves in cultural experiences throughout England and France.

 This exciting experience will involve evaluating the complex interrelationships and functional areas of operating resort and attraction enterprises.
 Students will apply strategic thinking and problem-solving skills while developing industry expertise in the context of the global arena.